Foreign policy of the Justin Trudeau government: Chile

 In 2016, both nations celebrated 75 years of diplomatic relations.
 Air Canada operates direct flights between Toronto and Santiago.

-In June 2022, Chilean President Gabriel Boric paid a visit to Canada and met with Prime Minister Justin Trudeau in what was described by CTV News as a wide-ranging bilateral meeting.
+In June 2022, Chilean president Gabriel Boric paid a visit to Canada and met with Prime Minister Justin Trudeau in what was described by CTV News as a wide-ranging bilateral meeting.

 Cuba

 After the passing of Cuba's former president Fidel Castro in November 2016, Trudeau released a statement that described him as a "remarkable leader" and a "larger than life leader who served his people".
 United States Republican Senator Marco Rubio called the statement "shameful and embarrassing", while Canadian MP Maxime Bernier called his remarks "repugnant".
 Trudeau's father Pierre was Fidel Castro's friend.
 Pierre expanded trade with Cuba, offered the country humanitarian aid, and was the first NATO leader to make an official state visit to Cuba.

 Venezuela

-Chrystia Freeland among Foreign ministers representing member states in the Lima Group meeting together on 13 February 2018 in Lima, Peru.
+Chrystia Freeland among Foreign ministers representing member states in the Lima Group meeting together on February 13, 2018, in Lima, Peru.

 Following the 2018 Venezuelan presidential election, Canada condemned Venezuelan president Nicolás Maduro, who had "seized power through fraudulent and anti-democratic elections".
+Canada sanctioned 14 more Venezuelans.
+Canada's Special Economic Measures (Venezuela) Regulations were amended on May 30, 2018, to account for the "economic, political and humanitarian crisis in Venezuela" that the Canadian statement said "moves [Venezuela] ever closer to full dictatorship".
+The government sanctioned Maduro's wife, Cilia Flores, and 13 other members of the ANC and TSJ.
 On January 23, Canada immediately recognized National Assembly President Juan Guaidó as the Interim president of Venezuela.

 Canada then took a leading role in the Lima Group, a multi-lateral organization committed to opposing Venezuela's government.
 Canada held a Lima Group Summit in Ottawa and on February 4, 2019, Canada's Federal Government pledged 53 million dollars of aid to Venezuela.
 In June 2019, the Canadian government closed its resident embassy in Caracas as a result of diplomatic visas unable to be renewed under President Maduro's government.
 Despite these developments, Maduro remains in power in Venezuela as of 2022.